 Oyster Mushrooms (Pleurotus sp.)

 Oyster mushrooms are one of the most common mushrooms that grow in Oregon.
 On the coast, they grow on scotchbroom, alder, coastal hedges and occasionally mossy Western Hemlock trees.
+Look for any hardwood (tree or not!) with snaps, breaks or cuts from landscaping crews, weather or hikers.
+They are everywhere and once you see them, you won't stop finding them.

 Here are some from the coast.
 Here they are growing later in the season (note how they're smaller and fruit less as the temperatures get colder).